pop3market/pop3-market-oracles/docs/03_events.md

 # 03 — Events Infrastructure

-> Complete event reference for the Pop3 Market Oracle suite (`pop3-market-oracles-dev`).
+> Complete event reference for the Pop3 Market Oracle suite.
 > Use this spec to build indexers, subgraphs, and analytics pipelines.

 ---